 Urban Mishmash: Which part of Paris / Ile de France do you live in?
-What’s the best part about living in your area?
+What would you say is the best part about living in your area?

 Luke: We live out in Saint-Mande.
 We love it out here because we get to escape to the Bois de Vincennes to get back to nature, and we’re very well connected on the Metro (even though I Velib everywhere!)

-Urban Mishmash: If I am visiting Paris for one night and looking to get away from the tourist trail, where would you recommend I go for dinner and a drink?
+Urban Mishmash: If I am visiting Paris for one night, where would you recommend I go for dinner and drinks?

 Luke: We are homebodies so I’m not too good with this one!
 Though we do like spending time around the Bastille and République areas for food and coffee.

 Urban Mishmash: What’s your ideal way to spend a free weekend in Paris?
-Is there anywhere you’d like to visit or explore that you haven’t yet?
+Is there anywhere you’d like to visit that you haven’t yet?